civicrm/civicrm-dev-docs/docs/framework/asset-builder.md

 }
 ```

-!!! note "Note: Parmaters and caching"
+!!! note "Note: Parameters and caching"
     Each combination of (`$asset`,`$params`) will be cached separately.

 !!! tip "Tip: Economize on parameters"